 Place Corps – Our mission is to know, love and serve our places.
 Place Corps offers place-specific transformational education programs including: residencies, fellowships, summer intensive gap programs, and community learning.

-Rise Up Kingston – Rise Up Kingston is a grassroots organization led by those experiencing racism, classism, and gender oppression on a daily basis.
+Rise Up Kingston (past) – Rise Up Kingston is a grassroots organization led by those experiencing racism, classism, and gender oppression on a daily basis.
 We organize to win, with our collective power, a Kingston economy that meets all of our social and environmental needs.